-The term 'Capital Inflow' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Capital Inflow' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital Inflow refers to money (in the form of investments) moving into a certain benefitting nation.
 The country which is the recipient of the inflow is best known as the host country.
 The source countries are the ones sending or investing the initial funds.
 Host nations often have a range of causes for attracting such capital inflows.